 A duvet (pronounced doo-vay) is a top-of-bed cover, usually a quilt, filled with synthetic or natural materials.
-It's usually protected with a removable cover, similar to a pillow case.
+It's usually protected with a removable cover, similar to a pillowcase.
 A duvet cover allows you to keep your duvet in its best condition while giving you the chance to update the look of your bedroom.
 Changing your duvet cover is also less expensive than buying a whole new quilt and allows you to make the changes you need for better sleep with each season.
 If you live in a cold climate where temperatures drop during winter a duvet cover in a thicker material such as velvet will keep you warmer, while a lightweight organic cotton cover is perfect to keep you cool for those hot summer nights.

 Let's start with identifying a key base color.
 What is your favorite bedroom neutral?
-White?
-Cream?
-Tan?
-Navy?
-Light Pink?
+White, cream, tan, navy, or maybe even light pink?
 (Yes, navy and light pink are both considered neutrals).
 Experts suggest that the color blue is the best for sleeping while yellow is the second best.
 Decide on a base color and incorporate it as your starting point.
 A cotton duvet with a floral print and a cream background gives you the power to change pillows, sheets, and throws when the mood hits you.
-Make it a solid cream duvet cover and you can switch out just your shams and pillow cases from spring florals to holiday plaids.
+Make it a solid cream duvet cover and you can switch out just your shams and pillowcases from spring florals to holiday plaids.
 Your choices don’t only stop at patterns, try mixing textures with your bedding such as crinkle, silk, micro mink, velvet, and linen.

 It really is the little things that make the biggest difference sometimes, isn't it?
-You'll notice the impact of shams with great stitchwork details.
+You'll notice the impact of shams with great stitch work details.
 If your bedroom partner isn't a fan of frou-frou prints, stick to bold solids and have some fun with monogramming.
-"Good" on one pillowcase and "'" on the other.
+"Good" on one pillowcase and "Bad'" on the other.
 Or "My Side" on one sham and "Your Side" on the other might be the perfect bit of whimsy your space requires.
 Clean white bedding is always a winner.
 Something about the crisp pure color makes you feel like you’re about to lay on a cloud and with an extra fluffy duvet, it might just be.
 It’s also a color that both partners can agree on.
 Of course, if you absolutely need some color, there are bedding with small details in a different color such as a border.
 There are also options to get your shams monogrammed with a different color of stitching.

-If your bedroom has an en suite, make sure the updates carry into this space.
-A fresh set of bath towels and a new bath mat that pick up the colors of your new duvet cover are really all you need.
+If your bedroom has an ensuite, make sure the updates carry into this space.
+A fresh set of bath towels and a new bath mat that picks up the colors of your new duvet cover are all you need.
 Add small touches such as apothecary jars filled with bath salts or bath bombs, a few eucalyptus or peppermint scented candles, and even a small orchid plant can keep that relaxing theme.
 These items aren’t just for decor.
 They are great essentials to have on hand when you want to have a spa day at home.

 Do nail holes in the wall make you cringe, yet have pieces you'd love to display?
 In the bedroom, everything follows your bedding's lead.
 A perfectly noncommittal way to up your bedroom's fab factor is to purchase colorful frames that coordinate well with the less noticeable colors hiding in your bedding.
 That pinstripe, the leaves on your floral pattern...those are your go-tos.
 Instead of hanging your framed pieces, lean that gorgeous framed art against the wall and display it on your bedside table or dresser top for all the glam and none of the bam.
 Your new duvet cover really can springboard all sorts of simple, creative changes.

 Not everything you welcome into your bedroom's design needs to last forever.
-Bring some pieces in to your bedroom knowing full and well that their time is limited.
+Bring some pieces into your bedroom knowing full well that their time is limited.
 If you have soft floral bedding, wouldn't a fresh bouquet switched out weekly bring the entire bedroom up a notch?
 What bedroom updates do you like best?
 Share your ideas with us.